 Agent-based simulations involve a possibly large number of agents that interact in a virtual environment.
 Generally, the environment may represent a two- or three-dimensional space.
-For example, in a large-scale road traffic simulation, agents may represent vehicles moving in a two-dimensional, "flat" road network (the third dimensions can be ignored since vehicles are concerned about obstacles on their plane of movement only).
-Molecular models or air traffic simulations, on the other hand, involve agents moving in a three-dimensional world.
+For example, in a large-scale road traffic simulation, agents may represent vehicles moving in a two-dimensional, "flat" road network (the third dimensions can be ignored since vehicles are concerned about obstacles on their plane Gabriele D'Angelo Dept. of Computer Science and Engineering University of Bologna, Italy g.dangelo@unibo.it of movement only).
+Molecular models or air traffic simulations, on the other hand, involve agents moving in a threedimensional world.